Impossible Pie with Coconut

 Turn the blender back on.
 Open the vent in the lid, and as it runs, pour in the melted butter.
 Then turn off the blender.

-Pour the batter into the prepared pan.
+Pour the batter into the prepared pie plate.
 Make sure all the coconut shreds are covered in batter.

 Bake on the lowest rack for 50 minutes.
 Shake the pie to check if it’s done.
 The edges should be set but the center should be puffed and a little jiggly.

-Get the Complete (Printable) Easy Impossible Coconut Pie Recipe + VIDEO Below.
+Get the Complete (Printable) Impossible Coconut Pie Recipe + VIDEO Below.
 Enjoy!

 Pro Tip: It’s important to make sure you do not overbake this pie.
 If overbaked, the texture won’t be soft and luxurious, but more like a gelatin filling.